jadilorenzo/obsidian/Story/Story.md

 Alan, using the attendant’s moment of slack jawed amazement, kicked him in the chest to get him away from the door.
 He wanted to kick him harder, but held back, only knocking him off his balance.

-Alan positioned himself beside the door, bracing his hands against the right panel.
+Alan braced himself beside the door.
 When he kicked the door open, the sudden rush would pull him out — and he’d be ready, gripping the edge of the train to keep from being thrown into the blur.

 Alan kicked the door open, triggering a sudden pressure drop.
 The ears of every passenger popped in unison, including the attendant’s, who sat stunned, reeling.